ragerumal/serverless-microservice/README.md

 ![image](https://github.com/ragerumal/serverless-microservice/assets/126337647/efaf5580-d231-47f0-8307-fc6596700ad8)

-## Infrastructure Deployment using IAC:
+## TO DO - Infrastructure Deployment using IAC:

 The AWS Serverless Application Model (AWS SAM) is a toolkit that improves the developer experience of building and running serverless applications on AWS.
 AWS SAM template specification – An open-source framework that you can use to define your serverless application infrastructure on AWS.